Skip to content

 • Sorting only applies when the filter matches the incoming data (based on AeTitles and Conditions)

-• If a DICOM tag specified in SortTag is missing from an instance, that instance will be placed according to the sort implementation's handling of null values
+• If a DICOM tag specified in SortTag is missing from an instance, that instance is placed at the end of the sorted list, regardless of sort direction

 • String sorting is case-sensitive and uses lexicographic ordering

-• Integer sorting parses the tag value as a number
+• Integer sorting parses the tag value as a number.
+If parsing fails (e.g., a non-numeric value), the value is treated as 0

 Sorting Examples